About MitléWalking the Ancient Path in a Modern World

 *I use the term “herstory” to signify a feminist perspective that includes the role of women in our past, whilst recognising the need for a term that includes all who have been marginalised or forgotten by the history books.

 **The term intersectionality was coined by Black feminist scholar Kimberle Crenshaw in 1989 and she describes intersectional feminism as “a prism for seeing the way in which various forms of inequality often operate together and exacerbate each other”.

 Mitlé is a Circle Holder walking the ancient path whilst contributing to a modern movement.
 The founder of Circle School, she teaches internationally and has facilitated circles, retreats and courses since 2016.
 She believes in the power of connection, community and circle to provide a path of integrity back to ourselves, and authentic relationship with the more than human world.
 As a woman of British heritage, Mitle’s circles and courses are deeply rooted in the old Western wisdom traditions and British native mythology.
-She believes deeply in honouring and healing our ancestral stories, cultivating our mythic imaginations, exploring the archetypes at play in our lives and work, and being claimed by the land we’re on, to support us in addressing the challenges of our times.
-As a recovering lawyer now learning the old ways, she is seeking ways to fracture the current systems that uphold oppression and is committed to increasing her capacity to hold diverse, inclusive and safer spaces for those marginalised by those systems.
-When not in Circle, she spends her time with family and friends, playing in the woods and paddling in the rivers, usually with a cup of tea in one hand and a book in the other.
+As a former lawyer now learning the old ways, she is seeking ways to fracture the current systems that uphold oppression and is committed to increasing her capacity to hold diverse, inclusive and safer spaces for those marginalised by those systems.
+When not in Circle, she can usually be found out walking or in a cosy corner with a book and a cup of tea.

 I call on all those who will sit in Circle after me and ask you to accept my circle work as an offering to our beautiful world.